The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-Of the 26 train that leave Zurich for Paris every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 6 trains that leave Zurich for Paris every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Trains are available between Zurich HB main station and Gare de Lyon and Gar de l'Est stations in Paris.
 The journey takes at least four hours on a direct route and longer when changes are required.
 There are over 55 train routes available every day, five of which are direct while the rest require between one and three changes.